-As of late, I came across an article about the amazing connection among contemplation and fixation.
+As of late, I came across an article about the amazing connection between contemplation and fixation.
 The article uncovered how half a month worth of contemplation can prompt an expansion in one’s test grades.
-The takeaway: figure out how to center and your grade will go up.
+The takeaway: figure out how to center and fight your test day doubts and your grade will go up.

 The contemplation article made them lecture the forces of taking when all is said in done.
 So I’m not going to do that here.
 Or maybe, I’m going to concentrate on that little voice in our mind that, regardless of how well we rest.
-How long we’ve prepared, will be there test day.
-That voice will reveal to us that we are not prepared.
-That the GRE examination is hard, that we ought to have concentrated more.
-That these inquiries are <insert exclamation here>.
+How long we’ve prepared, test day doubts just creep in.
+We hear the voice in our head saying that the GRE examination is hard, that we ought to have concentrated more.

 This voice will even come up when we are battling between explicit answer decisions.